 The CEASE Clinic, the first of its kind in the nation, is dedicated to legal representation and advocacy for survivors of child sexual abuse in civil litigation and juvenile court dependency proceedings.
 Hetherington was charged with the creation of the clinic in January 2016 with funding provided by School of Law alumnus Marlan Wilbanks.
-The clinic has served over 50 survivors of child sexual abuse in its first year and continues to grow under Hetherington’s leadership.
+The clinic has served over 100 survivors of child sexual abuse since opening and continues to grow under Hetherington’s leadership.

 Before joining the law school’s faculty, Hetherington served as the managing attorney for the Georgia Law Center for the Homeless and as a senior child advocate attorney for the DeKalb County Child Advocacy Center.
 She earned her bachelor’s degree from Emory University and her Juris Doctor cum laude from the School of Law.
 Prior to her work as a lawyer, Hetherington taught special education at the Emory Autism Center, where she provided therapeutic services as a certified applied behavioral analysis therapist for individuals with autism and their families.